 Bibra Lake is a suburb less than 30 minutes from Perth.
 With a chain of lakes and Adventure World in the area, Bibra Lake is known as a recreational suburb.
 The bushlands and wetlands here are home to many species of flora and wildlife.
 Large flocks of the popular black swans and other waterfowls are some of the interesting creatures you will get to see here.
 There are picnic and BBQ areas located in the surrounding parks.

-Situated in the suburb of Bibra Lake, Adventure World is Western Australia's biggest fun park.
-Children love this place.
+Opened in 1982, Adventure World is Western Australia's biggest fun park.
+It is located in the suburb of Bibra Lake.
+I loved this place when I was a child because it was the only amusement place we had at that time.
+Children still love this place.
 There are 30 different outdoor rides from slides, swings, tobaggans to races, boats and more.
-The cafes in the park serve a wide variety of food, or you can bring your own and have a picnic in the park.
+The cafes in the park serve a wide variety of food, or you can bring your own and have a picnic in the park with your baby or toddler.
 Be prepared to spend the whole day here with the kids.

 Just off the mainland of Rockingham is Penguin Island which is home to many local wildlife including Western Australia’s largest colony of the smallest species of penguins in the world.
 The beautiful beaches and clear waters make Penguin Island a popular destination for the locals.
 There is a sandbar between Rockingham and Penguin Island, making it possible for people to walk across the ocean to Penguin Island.
 However, the stretch of sand bar is very dangerous to access in rough seas and lives have been lost here.
 A ferry service operates between Rockingham and Penguin Island.